 At the hotel

-Gardens, access to Surin Beach, beach butlers, spa, gym, library, stash of CDs and DVDs, free WiFi throughout.
+Gardens, access to the nearby Surin Beach, shuttle services to surrounding beaches, spa, gym, library, stash of CDs and DVDs, free WiFi throughout.
 In rooms: flatscreen TV, CD and DVD player, iPod dock, minibar.

 Our favourite rooms

 We love the Lagoon Pool Suites, clustered around the serene green lagoon pool.
 Each one has a private terrace overlooking the water, decorated with comfy outdoor seating; expect to spend quite a lot of time here, holiday read in hand.
 The bathrooms continue the green theme, boasting conservatory windows that let in heaps of light and views of the garden.